 Children and youth

-PTSD can impact every member of your family or close community, including children and youth.
+A posttraumatic stress injury (PTSI) can impact every member of your Family or close community, including children and youth.
 Many of the coping strategies for Families and friends can help children and youth, but it is important to be aware of reactions and strategies that are specific to them.
-Here you’ll find information and resources for children with a family member experiencing PTSD, and coping tips for children dealing with secondary traumatic stress.
+Here you’ll find information and resources for children with a Family member experiencing PTSI, as well as coping tips for children dealing with secondary traumatic stress.

 Reactions

-Children and youth are sensitive to their surroundings, and especially to their family’s dynamics.
-Each child will react differently when a parent is diagnosed with PTSD.
+Children and youth are sensitive to their surroundings and especially to their Family’s dynamics.
+Each child will react differently when a parent experiences a PTSI.
 Some of the most common reactions your child may have are:

 - Increased feelings of anxiety and worry